 Most of the graduates set up in private practice or work in multi-disciplinary clinics along with other health care professionals such as doctors, physiotherapists, chiropractors, osteopaths, and psychologists.
 Graduates can then share the overhead of running the business and also benefit from mutual referrals.
 Alternatively, some Ayurvedic practitioners establish and or work in health retreats and others become academics in the field.
 So there are many opportunities a fresh graduate can opt for.

 Occupational Titles for this Qualification include

 General Entry Requirements for AIHFE Diploma and Advanced Diploma Courses

-For Advanced Diploma and Diploma courses the applicants will need to have completed the Western Australian Certificate of Education (Year 12) or equivalent.
-Mature age students with life experience may also apply for the course provided they meet literacy, language and numeracy skill requirements.
+For Advanced Diploma and Diploma courses, the applicants will need to have completed the Western Australian Certificate of Education (Year 12) or equivalent or satisfactory completion level 4 Australian Qualification or an equivalence.
+Mature age students with life experience may also apply for the course provided they meet literacy, language, and numeracy skill requirements.

 To see the full fee structure click here.

 The course is designed to be delivered over 2 years requiring about 15 hours of contact study hours per week.
 Part time options are also available, allowing course completion within 4 years.